 - Stay tuned to local TV and print media for local, state, and national news regarding COVID-19.

 The City offers many services that can be done online or over the phone.
 If you are not feeling well, please do not enter public buildings and consider taking advantage of the online services or giving us a call.
-For general assistance, please call us at (207) 767-3201.
+For general inquiries, please call us at (207) 767-3201.

 Finance Department - 767-7612